SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Understanding what evidence helps win a disability appeal requires strategic preparation and attention to detail.
 Focus on obtaining recent medical evidence that directly addresses the reasons for your initial denial.
 Organize your documentation chronologically and ensure all records clearly identify you as the patient.

 Submit your appeal within the required timeframe and include a cover letter summarizing your new evidence.
-The Office of Disability Adjudication and Review processes appeals, and presenting well-organized, compelling evidence increases your chances of success.
+The Office of Disability Adjudication and Review processes appeals, and presenting well-organized documentation can assist reviewers in evaluating your appeal.

 Consider how your evidence addresses the Social Security Administration’s five-step evaluation process.
 Your documentation should demonstrate that your condition meets their severity requirements and prevents you from performing substantial gainful activity.